RaymondLoranger/io_ansi_table/README.md

 N.B.
 If you are on Windows, run command `chcp 65001` for the UTF-8 code page.

-These 2 packages use the `io_ansi_table` as a dependency to tabulate data retrieved from the web:
+These 2 packages use `io_ansi_table` as a dependency to tabulate data retrieved from the web:
   - [github_issues](https://hex.pm/packages/github_issues)
   - [noaa_observations](https://hex.pm/packages/noaa_observations)